The Family Self Sufficiency Program offers many services which allow residents the opportunity to become economically self-sufficient.

 SERVICES PROVIDED ARE:

-The Income Disallowance Plan - This plan is offered to residents who have gone from welfare to work, residents who have had an increase in income, and residents who are involved in a job training program.
-The first twelve month period that you have an increase in earned income, 100% of the increase will be disallowed.
-The next six months your rent will only increase by 50% of the initial increase.
+The Income Disallowance Plan - This plan is offered to qualifying residents who have gone from welfare to work, residents who have had an increase in income, and residents who are involved in a job training program.
+Financial Literacy Programs such as the FSS Savings Account are established to help you and your family save money in order to become more self-sufficient.
+When your rent goes up due to an increase in your earnings, the amount of the increase may be placed in a savings account for you and your family.
+The 1st year in which you have an increase in earned income, 100% of the increase will be disallowed.
+The 2nd year your rent will only increase by 50% of the initial increase.
 This plan enables residents to save money.

 The Ceiling Rent Plan - This plan provides residents the opportunity to save a considerable amount of money.
 Under this plan your rent is based on bedroom size.

-Section 8 Family Self-sufficiency Opportunity This service is offered to participants of the Section 8 Program.
+Family Self Sufficiency: Section 8 and Federal Public Housing (George D. Flanagan & North Common Village) This service is offered to participants of the Section 8 Program and public housing residents.
 The mission of the Family Self-Sufficiency Program is to motivate residents to become employed and get off of government assistance.
 Residents who participate in this program have an escrow savings account established for them.
-Residents are able to withdraw funds from their escrow account when there is a documented need that the funds are required to maintain economic self-sufficiency.
+Residents are able to withdraw funds from their escrow account when there is a documented need that the funds are required to maintain economic self-sufficiency, and are directly related to FSS contract goals.
 Participants in this plan are required to attend four seminars annually.
 In the past, some of the seminars have dealt with Stress and Time Management, Budgeting Techniques, Nutritional Menus, and Resume Development.
 The FSS Program offers many incentives to residents.

 The FSS Director can help you find the services you need to become self-sufficient, such as: